jason990420/PySimpleGUI-Projects/README.md

 2. File Manager<br>
    We always get trouble to find where my files when files get more and more.
    Here, this script manage your files by tags and you can find your files in couple seconds.
-   Sorry, it is complex Chinese.

    Two areas shown in screen, one for tag new/edit/delete/selection and another one for file import/search/open.
    Functions on left side:
-     - New Tag / 新建標籤
+     - New Tag
-     - Select Root Tag / 選主標籤
+     - Root Tag
-     - Delete Tag / 刪除標籤
+     - Delete Tag
-     - Rename Tag / 標籤改名
+     - Rename Tag
-     - Search Tag / 搜索標籤
+     - Search Tag
-     - Next Tag / 找下一個
+     - Next Tag
-     - Sort Tag / 標籤排序
+     - Sort Tag
-     - Tag MoveUp / 標籤上移
+     - MoveUp Tag
-     - Tag MoveDown / 標籤下移
+     - MoveDown Tag

    Functions on right side:
-     - Import Files / 檔案移入
+     - Import Files
-     - Selection Tag remove
+     - Remove Selection

    Serach Files:
-     - Double Click tags on left side for Selection / 標籤選擇
+     - Double Click tags on left side for Selection
      - Use 'Search Tag' to find tag quickly

    Open File: